scikit-hep/boost-histogram/CONTRIBUTING.md

 deactivate
 ```

-Now, you can run run notebooks using your system jupyter lab, and it will list
+Now, you can run notebooks using your system jupyter lab, and it will list
 the environment as available!

 To rebuild, you may need to delete the `/build` directory, and rerun `pip install -e .` from the environment.